Step 1: Disclosure Scotland does background checks

 Once you submit your application for an enhanced disclosure or a Protecting Vulnerable Groups scheme (PVG scheme) record, Disclosure Scotland will start the vetting process.

-Step 2: Police Scotland considers the information
+Step 2: The police considers the information

 Step 3: The independent reviewer starts a review